-The school sponsors a hot lunch program serving lunches on school days in the Elementary
+The school sponsors a hot lunch program serving lunches on school days in the Elementary School lunchroom.

-School lunchroom.
 Lunch is provided in accordance with the U.S. Department of Agriculture guidelines.
-The cost for lunch is \$2.25 for all K-6 students; \$2.50 for all 7-12 students.
-An adult meal is \$3.75 and extra milk is \$0.40.
+The cost for lunch is \$2.75 for all K-6 students; \$3.00 for all 7-12 students.
+An adult meal is \$4.75 and extra milk is \$0.40.

 A free or reduced lunch program is available for children of low-income families.
-Application forms for the free or reduced price lunch will be sent out from the school with all children soon after school begins or forms may be picked up in the school office.
+Application forms for the free or reduced-price lunch will be sent out from the school with all children soon after school begins or forms may be picked up in the school office.
 Applications must be made yearly.
 Parents who believe their student may qualify for this program are encouraged to apply.
 Many of the grants received by the school are based on the count of students eligible for the free and reduced lunch program.

 The hot lunch accounting program is on the computer and payments can be made on student accounts in the morning before school or you can make your payments by mail.
 Send checks to Lunch Program, Forsyth Public Schools, PO Box 319, Forsyth, MT 59327.
-Payments must be turned into the office by 8:30 am to be credited that day.
+Payments must be turned in at the office by 8:30 am to be credited that day.
 All lunches and extra milk must be paid for before school.
-Absolutely no money will be accepted in the lunchroom.
+No money will be accepted in the lunchroom.

 Students are encouraged to check with the lunchroom personnel on a regular basis to keep current on the status of their lunch accounts.
 A student whose account is less than the cost of one lunch will be given a notice to take home to the parent.
 Lunch account charges cannot exceed 5 lunches.
 After the 5th charge, the account will become delinquent.
-Students with delinquent accounts will receive an alternate lunch, which may consist of a sandwich, piece of fruit and water.
+Students with delinquent accounts will receive an alternate lunch, which may consist of a sandwich, a piece of fruit, and water.
 In the event the account is not brought current within 5 days of the student receiving the alternate lunch, school personnel will make personal contact with the parent.
+Credit balances in lunch accounts are carried over to the next year and will not be refunded unless the student moves from the district.

-Junior high students are required to participate in the school's hot lunch program with the exception of the following:
+Junior high students are required to participate in the school's hot lunch program except for the following:

 - 1. The student is checked out of school for lunch by his/her parent/guardian.
 (Only a parent or guardian can check out a student for lunch) - 2.
-The student brings their own lunch.
-(The student is still required to ride the lunch bus and eat with their peers) - The student is in an I.S.S. situation.
-(A school lunch will be charged and delivered to the student unless they bring their own sack lunch.) - 4.
+The student brings their lunch.
+(The student is still required to ride the lunch bus and eat with their peers) - 3.
+The student is in an I.S.S. situation.
+(A school lunch will be charged and delivered to the student unless they bring their sack lunch.) - 4.
 A student's parent/guardian fills out and signs a "Leave the Building Permit for Lunch at Home" form.
 Students may only go to their residence for lunch and must have a parent's signature each day.
 Students are not permitted to go to another student's home for lunch or to be supervised by siblings or adults other than a parent.
 Forms and procedures for this lunch privilege can be obtained from the high school office.